 Whether you want to earn a bachelor's degree or continue your education, our programs help you achieve your goals as a teacher.

-La Roche College offers a variety of programs to prepare you for the demands of today’s education field.
+La Roche University offers a variety of programs to prepare you for the demands of today’s education field.
 No matter which one you choose, you'll find dedicated faculty, engaging coursework and opportunities for growth.

 - PreK-4 Special Education

 - Middle Level Education: English/Language Arts and Reading

 *Students can dual major in history or political science.

 After you become a certified teacher, you have the opportunity to earn a master’s degree, add an endorsement or obtain post-baccalaureate certification at La Roche:

 - M.Ed. with Autism Spectrum Disorder Endorsement (ASD)